mattsahr/kaboom/README.md

 kaboom init
 ```

-After running "kaboom init", take a look at your /kaboom/ directory, you should see these directories (among others).
+After running "kaboom init", The root /kaboom/ directory should now contain a "gallery-active" directory and a "gallery-static" directory (among others).

 ```
 kaboom